tailwindlabs/tailwindcss.com/source/docs/customizing-colors.blade.md

 }
 ```

-You could also use [destructuring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) to simplify the above example if you're comfortable with it:
+You could also use [destructuring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) in the above example if you're comfortable with it:

 ```js
 // tailwind.config.js